vigge93-BTH-courses/DV2599-Maskininlarning/Project/README.md

 # Using the notebook
 Open the notebook and run it.
 With the current parameters, the training will take about 60 minutes to complete.

+A pickled file is provided with the best model in the report, and can be loaded for testing in the notebook without having to retrain the model.